 Decorating sideboards and buffets in our dining rooms and other rooms in our home is so important!
 These are prime pieces of decor real estate that can show off our personality!
 Today I’m sharing easy ways to decorate a sideboard or buffet and useful, fabulous, and doable styling tips too!

-It does not take a lot of time or things to decorate a buffet.
-With my tips, you can style a buffet beautifully in minutes.
+It does not take a lot of time or a great many things to decorate a buffet.
+With these helpful tips, you can style a buffet beautifully in minutes.

 Basic buffet decorating things to know…

 - add light layers to your buffet decor

 - a mix of larger and medium-sized items is preferred over lots of mini objects on a buffet

 - use faux blooms and plants liberally making sure they are very realistic

 - keep a tight color palette